Mridul-parakh/bhewApps-bookstore/README.md

 ### `title`

-this is unique title, which will be provided by user, which refers book title
+this is title of book, which will be provided by user, which refers book title

 ### `author`